anttisalonen/progbook/rst/bus4.rst

 SDL2 provides us with the helper tool sdl2-config which can generate these for us. sdl2-config --cflags generates the correct -I line (and more) while sdl2-config --libs generates the switches required by the linker.
 This is the reason we call and expand sdl2-config we compile our code that uses SDL2.

 *Exercise*: Use our SDL code from our bus logic code.
 Create a new header file or files as necessary.
 Compile and run your code.
 Fill out all the holes so that your code will do everything: parse the input files, generate the labels required for the display and display the labels.
+Create an std::map to map route numbers to names.

 If you made it here, congratulations.